SigurdJanson/rapdundo/README.md

 ## Where has it gone?

-For some time in the last 25 years undo had become a standard.
-It came up in the early 70-ies and became more and more standard.
+For some time in the last 50 years undo had become a standard.
+It came up in the early 70-ies and became increasingly important.
 The multilevel undo emerged in the 80ies.

 But then it got lost again.
+I do not seem to be the only one who noticed it.
+A "distant colleague" wrote in 2007: "Undo functionality seems to be in increasingly short supply on the more recent raft of web 2.0. websites, especially on sites that make heavy use of AJAX".

 I can only speculate why it happened.
 In my professional career I had a number of conversations that may give some pointers.
 Discussions were about data base applications that write everything directly into the base.
 Every action had been logged with a time stamp and could litterally not be undone.
 But - of course - there is no reason why an undo could not have helped to remove a wrong data entry from the data base so that the user can correct it.
 Also mobile apps became a standard including the (overused) mobile first paradigm.
 And there is hardly enough screen space for the tasks themselves.
 Where could you possibly put the undo?

 I suspect that many UX designers except myself still advocated undo but somehow it did not survive the implementation phase.

+## How to use it

+I use it for actions that are directly elicited on a user's action.
+Commands that are easy to trigger but it is for users  difficult to recover from their effects.

+I do not use it
+* ... for actions caused by the commit of a modal windows (dialog or light box).
+* ... for actions that do not have lasting consequences, like applying a filter to a table.

+But that is only part of it.
+You need a recovery philosophy, in general and that includes a concept which actions offer undo and which do not.
+And please note: it does not need to be clear to you.
+And must be clear to your users.
+It is perfectly okay if your developers need to take a look at the coding guidelines every time they implement a command.
+It is not okay if your users need to look it up.

-## Overview
+## Implementation Overview

 ![Basic layout of the implemented solution](documentation/img/ClassVisu.svg)